Order of St. Andrew

-The Order of St. Andrew the Apostle the First-Called (Орден Святого апостола Андрея Первозванного) is the highest order conferred by both the Russian Imperial Family (as an Order of Knighthood) and by the Russian Federation (as a state order).
+The Order of Saint Andrew the Apostle the First-Called (Орден Святого апостола Андрея Первозванного) is the highest order conferred by both the Russian Imperial Family (as an order of chivalry) and by the Russian Federation (as a state order).
 Established as the first and highest order of chivalry of the Russian Tsardom and the Russian Empire in 1698, it was removed from the honours system under the USSR before being re-established as the top Russian civil and military order in 1998.

 Russian Empire

 Origins

 The Order was established in 1698 by Tsar Peter the Great, in honour of Saint Andrew, the first apostle of Jesus and patron saint of Russia.
 It was bestowed in a single class and was only awarded for the most outstanding civilian or military merit.

 Peter learned of the practice of bestowing awards from his travels in the West during the Great Embassy.
 In the past, service to the Russian state was rewarded with money or large estates.
 He witnessed first hand the awards ceremonies for England's Order of the Garter and Austria's Order of the Golden Fleece and noticed the loyalty and pride of the awardees.
 It also saved the state land and money.

 Count Fyodor Golovin was the first Knight of the order.
 Until the Russian Revolution of 1917, just over one thousand awards had been made.
 During the monarchy, Knights of the Order of St. Andrew also automatically were granted hereditary nobility and received the Order of St. Alexander Nevsky, the Order of the White Eagle, the Order of Saint Anna and the Order St. Stanislaus Knight Grand Cross.
 Moreover, recipients of lower ranks were automatically promoted to the rank of lieutenant general or vice admiral.
 The Order of Saint Andrew continues to be awarded by the Russian Imperial House in exile, with most recent investitures having been conferred in 2021.
 The first post-revolutionary presentation was to Prince Georgy Konstantinovich of Russia on attaining his dynastic majority in April 1923.

 Due to a blue riband of the order, the French phrase Cordon Bleu, initially associated with Order of the Holy Spirit, also referred to knights St Andrew's order.